lightning/bolts/03-transactions.md

     OP_ENDIF
     OP_CHECKSIG

-It is spent by a transaction with `nSequence` field set to `to-self-delay` (which can only be valid after that duration has passed), and witness script:
+It is spent by a transaction with `nSequence` field set to `to-self-delay` (which can only be valid after that duration has passed), and witness:

 	<local-delayedsig> 0

-If a revoked commitment transaction is published, the other party can spend this output immediately with the following witness script:
+If a revoked commitment transaction is published, the other party can spend this output immediately with the following witness:

     <revocation-sig> 1